 “As much as we resist lockdowns and don’t want to impose on individual freedom, lockdowns work,” Dr. Velazquez said.

 “So if you come in contact with anyone who has COVID-19, do something known to work.
-Quarantine yourself for 14 days.
-Stay away from other people for 14 days.
+Quarantine yourself, if applicable.
+Stay away from other people.
 It’s OK to go into your yard; staying home also includes being outdoors, and the fresh air and sunlight are good for you.
 But avoid contact with other people.
 That’s the key.”

 And when free from quarantine or from isolating, continue to take precautions to prevent the spread of the virus.
 This includes wearing a mask, washing your hands frequently and maintaining a physical distance from others when possible.